 Everyone loves a cool monster design.
 I recently came across a Twitter thread on the subject and it got me thinking about what goes into effective horror monsters.
 There are a lot of schools of thought regarding horror in general, and because it's such a broad genre, its appeal will vary quite a bit from… Continue reading What Makes a Good Monster?

-Breakdown Rating: Characters and Character Development: 7 Aesthetics and Style: 7 Animation: 9 Overall Plot: 8 Themes: 8 Sum: 39/50 Spoilers: Yes (after Part One) Audience Assumptions: None Paranorman Part One: It Looks Like Psychonauts.
+Paranorman Spoilers: Yes (after Part One) Audience Assumptions: None Part One: It Looks Like Psychonauts.
 Of Course I'm Going to Love It.
 This is a singular animated film.
-Watching it the first time, I… Continue reading 3P Reviews (Best Family Films): Paranorman
+Watching it the first time, I was struck by its artistry and twisting narrative.
+Watching the second time, I was struck by how incredible each of those… Continue reading 3P Reviews (Best Family Films): Paranorman

 Series Breakdown Rating: Characters and Character Development: 6 Aesthetics and Style: 8 Pacing: 5 Overall Plot: 5 Humor: 6 Sum: 30/50 Spoilers: Yes Audience Assumptions: Minor familiarity with the MCU, some familiarity with this film.
 Prologue: I'll be completely honest, the main reason I'm doing these out of order is that I haven't been able… Continue reading 3P Reviews: The Marvel Cinematic Universe, Guardians of the Galaxy